liam-0/Data-Provenance-Auditing-of-Fine-Tuned-Large-Language-Models-with-a-Text-Preserving-Technique/TestPipeline/README.md

 For a comprehensive explanation of the data preparation pipeline and its experimental setup, please refer to:
 Description and Technical Details of the Data Preparation Pipeline Experiments.pdf

+**We recommend running these scripts on Google Colab.**
+Some components require installing a specific NumPy version due to library dependency constraints, which may need a runtime restart after installation.

 ---

 ## Design Principles